'RimWorld' to have its "Refused Classification" ruling in Australia reviewed

-The Australian Classification Review Board will meet later this month to consider its current “Refused Classification” decision on RimWorld, meaning the game could be made available for purchase again.
+The Australian Classification Review Board will meet later this month to consider its current “Refused Classification” decision on RimWorld, meaning the game could be made available for purchase in the country again.

 - READ MORE: What does it mean when your live game dies?